x-atlas-consortia/ubkg-front-end/README.md

 The majority of the locations in the nginx configuration proxy to the **umls_auth** service.
 The **umls-auth** service authenticates a supplied UMLS API key against the UMLS API.

+The reverse proxy passes the UMLS API key by means of a session cookie.
+The UBKG home page (**home.html**) uses a modal box to obtain the UMLS API key if the cookie is empty.

 Some routes bypass authentication because they originate from the service sites.
 These include:

 | location        | supports  | action                                                             |